kguzek/guzek-uk-website/README.md

 ## Pages

 The page contains standard portfolio website features, such as brief "about me" on the homepage as well as a "projects" page outlining some of the more recent apps I've been working on.
+It also features a tailor-made login system, with on-site account registration and secure credentials storage.
 The most interesting feature of the website is the "LiveSeries" page, which is explained in the next section.

 ## LiveSeries